Bramgus12/HR-Routeplanner/Back-end/README.md

 ****

 ### DELETE `/api/locationnodenetwork/{locationname}`
 Deletes the locationNodeNetwork indicated by the locationName in the URL.
+This also deletes the buildingobject in the database.

 **Response:**